martiadrogue/frontendskeleton/README.md

 ## Usage

-Into an empty directory, run tasks calling this command:
+Into the root of working directory, run tasks calling this command:

 ```shell
 grunt